snakeleon/YouCompleteMe-x64/README.md

 - Java support: install [JDK8 (version 8 required)][jdk-install] and add
   `--java-completer` when calling `install.py`.

 To simply compile with everything enabled, there's a `--all` flag.
-You need to specify it manually by adding `--clangd-completer`.
 So, to install with all language features, ensure `xbuild`, `go`, `node` and `npm` tools are installed and in your `PATH`, then simply run:

 ```
 cd ~/.vim/bundle/YouCompleteMe